michaelmusty/.dotfiles/README.markdown

 `install-sh`.

 The remaining dotfiles can be installed with the other `install-*` targets.
-Try `sh bin/mftl.sh Makefile` in the project's root directory to see a list.
+Try `awk -f bin/mftl.awk Makefile` in the project's root directory to see a list.

 Tools
 -----